6a8i/vue.techno/README.md

 ## How to see this working
 1. Clone or download this repository.
-2. If you downloaded, then unzip the folder and open the 'index.html'file in your browser.
+2. If you downloaded, then unzip the folder and open the 'index.html' file in your browser.
 Else, just open the file in your browser.
 3. Yeah, it must be working!!!

 #### Observations: